GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 Logically, the `DgraphAdapterHttp` class mimics much of the [client](https://github.com/dgraph-io/dgraph-js-http/blob/master/src/clientStub.ts) and [transaction](https://github.com/dgraph-io/dgraph-js-http/blob/master/src/txn.ts) logic found in the [dgraph-js-http](https://github.com/dgraph-io/dgraph-js-http) package.
 The `DgraphAdapterHttp` exposes helper methods for _adapting_ our custom business logic and models to the underlying transaction methods of `dgraph-js-http`.
 To that end, the constructor creates a new Dgraph client and client stub used to connect to our Dgraph server.
 As you'll recall, the `BaseModel<T>.insert()` method that performs the actual creation of data in our app invokes the `DgraphAdapterHttp.mutate<T>()` method, so let's examine what's going on in there.

 As we've seen before, the main argument passed to the `DgraphAdapterHttp.mutate<T>()` is a `Serialization` instance which has a `.request` property.
 We create a new transaction using the Dgraph client, then create a temporary `payload` object into which we'll assign the appropriate properties that Dgraph expects, depending on the mutation we want to perform.
 For example, the `setJson` property is used when we want to set data in JSON format.
 This comes directly from the [`DgraphClientStub`](https://github.com/dgraph-io/dgraph-js-http/blob/master/src/clientStub.ts#L60) class in `dgraph-js-http`.
 We assign the `payload.setJson` property to our `serialization.request` value, then invoke the `transaction.mutate()` method from `dgraph-js-http`, which passes the payload and returns the result.
-If applicable, we also grab the node `uids(s)` that were generated as a result of this transaction and assign them to our returned serialization object.
+If applicable, we also grab the node `uid(s)` that were generated as a result of this transaction and assign them to our returned serialization object.
 As you can see, the other `DgraphAdapterHttp` methods such as `.query()` and `.queryWithVars()` function much the same way, so we won't go into detail on how those work.

+{{% notice "tip" %}} If your application is Node-based and doesn't need to integrate with a client-side application, the [`DgraphAdapter`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-adapter) package is also included in the `dgraph-query-manager/packages` directory.
+It functions similarly to the `DgraphAdapterHttp` class that is covered in this guide section, but it uses the [`dgraph-js`](https://github.com/dgraph-io/dgraph-js) library for Node-based grpc transactions. {{% /notice %}}

 ### Organizing Queries